NREL/G2Aero/README.md

  -  Riemannian interpolation connecting a sequence of airfoil cross-sections to build 3D blades from 2D data;
  -  consistent perturbations over the span of interpolated 3D blades based on dominant modes from the data-driven analysis.

+ More details can be found in the [G2Aero documentation](https://g2aero.readthedocs.io/en/latest/index.html).

 ## Installation

 Install `G2Aero` from sources with: